Modern C++ requires non trivial time investment

 - Real treasure for the one who needs to have a quick peek to a detail (or two) forgotten in the sea of other C++ details.
 Of course Ignore the “11”.
 Bjarne makes it simple and useful, as ever.

 This page is refreshed frequently.
-Therefore do come here frequently 🙂
+Therefore please do visit us frequently 🙂